Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 - You want to minimize your team’s admin time with automated billing

-- You value ultra-fast onboarding and the ability to start working on day one
+- You value ultra-fast, self-serve onboarding and the ability to start working on day one

 - You need multilingual or multi-currency support for international operations